McClatchy Files Misleading Report on Nunes Lawsuit against Twitter

-A reporter for McClatchy Newspapers who covers Rep. Devin Nunes (R-CA) filed a misleading report this week suggesting that the California congressman can no longer sue Twitter for aiding and abetting defamation against him.
+A reporter for McClatchy newspapers who covers Rep. Devin Nunes (R-CA) filed a misleading report this week suggesting that the California congressman can no longer sue Twitter for aiding and abetting defamation against him.

 The report was then picked up by several other media outlets, inadvertently echoing the false reporting.